AlexPullen91/GameReviews/README.md

 This app will utilize the IGDB API to pull information about the games that users search for which then populates the site's database.

-This is to facilitate a positive user experience as they simply type in the name of the game that they're looking for, proceed if they're happy with the selection and then all they have to do is provide a rating out of 5 and write out their review.
+This is to facilitate a positive user experience as they simply type in the name of the game that they're looking for, proceed if they're happy with the selection and then all they have to do is provide a rating and write out their review.

 Once users create an account they are are able to submit multiple reviews, edit reviews and delete reviews.